permutationlock/ztrait/doc/patterns.md

 ## An example situation

-Suppose that we are a library writer who has created a `Server` struct to manage a collection of TCP connections.
+Suppose that we are writing a networking library and have created a `Server` struct that will accept and manage TCP connections.
 We would like `Server` to exposes a `poll` function that will poll for events on the server's internal collection of connnected sockets.